PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TournamentFarmer.md

 3. As with the normal setup, the last Pokemon Center visited is Mesagoza West and your farming Pokemon is not your mount.

 Once the conditions above are set, start the tournament as usual.
 In each fight, H-Zoroark will use Happy Hour on the first turn.
 Then, if it hasn't fainted, it will use Memento to faint.
 Once that's done your farming Pokemon will be sent out (and tera'd if that option is checked) to complete the battle.

+**Indigo Disk DLC Update:** With the release of DLC2, the event Hisuian Zoroark can be substituted with a Smeargle.
+Use Sketch to learn Happy Hour in slot 1 from the event H-Zoroark, and then Sketch any move that will kill Smeargle (ex.
+Memento, Explosion) in slot 2.
+Memento can be blocked by Protect and still count for Sketching purposes.

 ## Notes
 - The Turbo A/Turbo Button programs will run through the tournament faster than this, and can be used instead if none of the options (ex.
 Tera during battle, Prize reading, continuing even if tournament lost) in this program are needed.